Africa - Aid / Safari

 October: You get to visit Katutura, a township in Windhoek, the capital of Namibia.
 We go on a safari trip to Etosha, experience the world's oldest desert, go on a dolphin safari, visit the San people (bushmen) and work in a kindergarten in a "black location" in Tsumeb.

-Mars: Three-week trip with main stop at the aid project in Kasese, Uganda.
-Boat safari in Queen Elisabeth National Park, beautiful Rwanda and the horrific genocide in Kigali.
+Mars: We visit the aid project in Kasese, Uganda, go on a safari by boat and car in Queen Elisabeth National Park.
 You get to meet the locals in the slums of Kampala and we end with a week on the paradise island of Lamu, off the coast of Kenya in the Indian Ocean.

 Due to Covid-19 and constant changes in the infection situation, it is difficult to say for sure for the coming school year.
 But we follow all infection control advice and travel advice given by the authorities.
 We plan for an almost normal school year, and so that all travel can take place as normal.
 But we will work out good alternative solutions if this is not possible.
 Destinations on study trips can be added elsewhere (including domestically) if natural disasters or other external and extraordinary circumstances occur which the school does not control, and which significantly affect the implementation of the trip.
 No financial compensation is normally given for this.